+Appendix I

-I. Introduction
+1.0 Introduction

 The Cairngorms National Park Authority (CNPA) formally adopted the Cairngorms National Park Local Plan on 29 October 2010.
 It is the first Local Plan for a National Park in Scotland and provides a framework of policies and proposals to guide and manage the development and use of land for a five year period.
 As the statutory Local Plan for the Park, it replaces the existing local authority plans, within the Angus, Aberdeenshire, Moray and Highland council areas of the Park.
-The CNPA and these local authorities now use the Cairngorms National Park Local Plan for determining all planning applications in the National Park.
+The CNPA and these local authorities now use the CNP Local Plan for determining all planning applications in the National Park.

-Please note that the Local Plan does not cover the area of Perth & Kinross which was included in the National Park boundary in October 2010.
+Please note that the Local Plan does not cover the area of Perth & Kinross which was recently included in the boundary of the National Park.
 The relevant local plans produced by Perth & Kinross Council must still be referred to for any applications submitted in that area.
 The emerging Local Development Plan will eventually cover the entire National Park.

-To ensure more effective development planning in Scotland, a new type of plan - a local development plan (LDP) - has been put in place.
-LDPs will replace existing local plans.
-The CNPA has now started work on the Local Development Plan for the Cairngorms National Park.
-This will be guided by the Cairngorms National Park Plan 2007-2012, which sets out a long-term vision for the National Park, and will eventually replace the Cairngorms National Park Local Plan.
+The CNPA has now started work on the next generation of plan for the National Park called the Local Development Plan, which will eventually replace the Local Plan.
+The Local Development Plan will take its direction from the Cairngorms National Park Plan 2012-2017, which will set out a long-term vision for the National Park.
 The Local Development Plan will be concise and map-based, and contain a spatial strategy and proposals maps that focus on development for a period of up to 10 years.
 It will also provide a broad indication of the scale and location of future growth for up to 20 years.
-The CNPA will ensure that the Local Development Plan is timely, up-to-date and valid, best reflecting the changing needs and context of the National Park.
+The CNPA will ensure that the new Local Development Plan is timely, up-to-date and valid, best reflecting the changing needs and context of the National Park.

-A guide to the various planning documents referred to in this publication, is available on p9.
+A guide to the various planning documents referred to in this publication, is available on p10.

-2. The Cairngorms National Park
+2.0 The Cairngorms National Park

 The Cairngorms National Park was established in September 2003 and is the UK's largest at 4528 sq km.
-It was extended in October 2010 to include an area of north Perthshire.
+It was extended in October 2010 to include an area of Highland Perthshire.
 It was designated a National Park because of its outstanding natural environment and cultural heritage.
 Dominated by mountain plateau, it boasts extensive moorland, forest and straths, and is home to 25% of the UK's threatened bird, animal and plant species.
 Approximately 17,000 people live in the Park and it welcomes 1.4 million visitors each year.

-3. The Development Plan Scheme
+3.0 The Development Plan Scheme